smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 Now, while I'm focusing on a per-application process (as most organizations tend to focus on applications), this same exercise can be done on a per-network (VLAN) basis; just change the grouping.
 If everything is being migrated, there's also a possibility that the migration waves are formed on a per-network basis.
 If the entire application landscape is to be migrated, it might even be easier to migrate on a per-network basis, as there is no need for complicated networking configurations during the migration (i.e. stretching the networks between the locations to keep the network of the workloads available).

-**Fun fact**: it is possible to get a list of applications that are on a network by executing the following search query:
+T> It is possible to get a list of applications that are on a network by executing the following search query:
+T>

-`Application where IP Endpoint.Network Interface.L2 Network = 'VLAN-10'`
+T> `Application where IP Endpoint.Network Interface.L2 Network = 'VLAN-10'`

 After assigning priorities, creation of the applications migration wave groups can begin.
 While doing this, the following questions should to be considered: